Our Mission and Purpose

 • No more than three (3) letters of support with original signatures* (letters are optional)

-• If you have indicated Collaboration with other Agencies, include letters with original signatures* documenting the nature of the collaboration.**
+• If you have indicated Collaboration with other organizations, include letters with original signatures* documenting the nature of the collaboration.**

 *Original Signatures are required.
 Scanned or copied signatures will not be accepted.
 Failure to submit original signatures where required will cause your application to be incomplete and incorrect and your application will be eliminated from consideration.

-**Letters documenting the nature of Collaboration are required for all projects indicating collaboration with other agencies.
-You should include one (1) letter from each agency indicated in your Proposal Narrative.
+**Letters documenting the nature of Collaboration are required for all projects indicating collaboration with other organizations.
+You should include one (1) letter from each organization indicated in your Proposal Narrative.
 Failure to submit letters indicating the nature of collaboration will cause your application to be incomplete and incorrect and your application will be eliminated from consideration.

 Materials such as brochures, photos, newspaper articles and the like should not be included with the application materials.
 Materials should be bound together with a paper clip only and should not be submitted in individual folders or binders of any sort.
 Please do not submit hard copies of materials that are required to be submitted electronically.